-Also, as previously reported, the New Jersey Division of Rate Counsel ("NJ Rate Counsel") and NRECA, each out of an abundance of caution, have appealed the Dec 2019 PJM MOPR Order.
-They each explained that they seek judicial review now in case the DC Circuit's action in Allegheny Defense Project v.
-FERC121 should work to advance the time period for those wishing to seek judicial review of the Dec 2019 PJM MOPR Order.
-Until a decision on Allegheny Defense Project v.
-FERC is issued and its import known, each asked the DC Circuit to hold its appeal in abeyance.
+Also, as previously reported, several parties, including the New Jersey Division of Rate Counsel ("NJ Rate Counsel") EKPC, ODEC, and NRECA, appealed the Dec 2019 PJM MOPR Order.
+They each explained that they sought judicial review in case the DC Circuit's action in Allegheny Defense Project v.
+FERC127 should work to advance the time period for those wishing to seek judicial review of the Dec 2019 PJM MOPR Order, but asked the DC Circuit to hold its appeal in abeyance until a decision on Allegheny Defense Project v.
+FERC is issued.
 For further information on these proceedings, please contact Sebastian Lombardi (860-275-0663; slombardi@daypitney.com) or Rosendo Garza (860-275-0660; rgarza@daypitney.com).